tfabris/BlueGigaEmpeg/README.md

    from the BlueGigaEmpeg board.

  - Make sure that jumper JP4 on the BetzTechnik WT32i Bluetooth board is connected.
-It comes connected by default, and then we cut it after upgrading the firmware.
-It needs to be connected any time you do firmware updates to the WT32i chip.
+It comes connected by default, but it may have been cut after upgrading the firmware.
+All units built up until May 2019 had the jumper cut.
+In any case, the jumper needs to be connected any time you do firmware updates to the WT32i chip.

  - The firmware upgrade must be performed from a Windows computer, since the